rklaehn/rklaehn.github.io/_posts/2016-01-05-binarymerge.md

 ## The base cases

 Before we start thinking about complex things, let's consider the base case(s).
 Merging a section of a sequence with an *empty* section of another sequence means just copying over all elements of interest from that sequence to the target sequence.
-So if `a0` is `a1`, just copy everything from `b0` to `b1` to the result, and vice versa.
+So if `a0` is `a1`, just copy everything from `b0` until `b1` to the result, and vice versa.

 ## The first comparison